SauceLLC/sauce4strava/README.md

 #### Development:
- 1. Clone this repo to your local computer.
+ 1. Clone this repo to your local computer
  2. Run `make`
- 3. Go to chrome://extensions/ on your Chrome browser.
+ 3. Go to chrome://extensions/ on your Chrome browser
- 4. Make sure "Developer mode" is checked.
+ 4. Make sure "Developer mode" is checked
  5. Click "Load unpacked extension..."
  6. Navigate to the directory  where you cloned or unzipped sauce and click "Open."